Let's Talk

 Sellers can avoid delays by taking certain actions earlier in the sales cycle.
 We often say, salespeople should always be negotiating.
 Without early negotiation, sales reps may enter a conversation on pricing behind the curve and be forced to discount.
 Help your salespeople avoid playing catch up.
 Instead provide the skills, knowledge and tools that will help your reps negotiate early and often throughout the entire sales process.
 With the right negotiation approach throughout the sale, your salespeople will be able to pull business value into the final negotiation and win at a high value.

 Through deal reviews or one-on-ones with your reps, ensure managers are keeping reps accountable for negotiating early and often in their deals.
-Hear actions you can take to adjust your sales organization’s negotiation strategy.
+Consider this resource for further reading on how you can adjust your sales organization’s negotiation strategy.